 Being active is not a chore — it’s an activity that helps clear your mind of daily stress.
 Whether you go for a walk or run, or take an intense workout class, being active transfers your mental energy to physical energy.
 The result?
 Your mind gets those wonderful endorphins going, making room for positive thoughts.

 Bills, bills, bills!
 They can be so time (and money) consuming.
 From music and TV streaming subscriptions, to apps that you no longer use, it’s a good idea to go through your bank and credit card statements quarterly to make sure you are only paying for things you use regularly.
-Once you decide which services are worth keeping, put them on autopay so that they’re automatically deducted from your account when due.
+Once you decide which services are worth keeping, put those bills on autopay so that they’re automatically deducted from your account when due.
 This will clear up more time in your mind, and schedule.

 There are certain things that we will always need.
 Soap, toilet paper, hair products, for example, never expire and make more sense to buy in bulk.
 Instead of having to make lists and extra trips to the store, start buying in bulk.
 This will keep you prepared and it will eliminate yet another chore, freeing up time and headspace for other important tasks and people.